gem-pasteur/macsyfinder/doc/quickstart.rst

     "macsyfinder --db-type gembase --sequence-db
     /share/macsyfinder/sequence_data/datatest_gembase.fasta CAS-TypeIE"

 A sample topology file is included /share/macsyfinder/sequence_data/datatest_gembase.topology, and follows the convention in :ref:`here <topology-files>`.
 It allows to specify a different topology "linear" or "circular" for each replicon in the "gembase" format.
 Otherwise, by default the topology is set to "circular".
-It can also be specified in the commmand-line (see the :ref:`Command-line options <command-line-label>`).
+It can also be specified in the command-line (see the :ref:`Command-line options <command-line-label>`).

 To run the detection using the topology file, type::